 - Open the Christmas Card spreadsheet.
 It contains all the fields that I use for my Christmas cards.

 - Click File, Download As, and choose Excel.
 Now you have a copy on your computer to add all your information.
-If you don’t have Excel, you can copy and paste the headers into your own Google document
+If you don’t have Excel, you can copy and paste the headers into your own Google Sheet.
+Just highlight the top row, click Control and C and then Control and V into the new Sheet.

 - Once you have entered all your data, save the file.